Flavomons in Matter Gradients: Ray Tracing and Amplitude Evolution

+While usually deflecting the ray, the matter gradient changes $|\bK|$, even for propagation along the gradient.
+If instability occurs only over a narrow $|\bK|$ range, the wave packet passes through that band rapidly, leaving little room for growth.
+It is this effect that was observed in the two-beam fast flavor model of Ref.~\cite{Bhattacharyya:2025gds}, although for an unrealistically large matter gradient.
+Parametrically, this effect is small for fast modes, but can be a serious limit to growth for slow instabilities.

-{\bf\textit{Fast instabilities in a nonuniform medium}}---In practice, we now turn instead to the impact of matter gradients and begin with the evolution of fast instabilities.
-These can be quenched only if they are very weak.
-Considering for illustration an axially symmetric system, a weak fast instability is driven by a shallow angular crossing.
-The DLN is positive across all directions, except for a narrow interval, $\Delta v=\Delta \cos\theta$, where a small negative DLN exists (``flipped neutrinos''), whose typical size we measure by $\Delta D_v$.
+{\bf\textit{Fast instabilities}}---Momentum drift constrains their growth only if they are very weak.
+Considering an axially symmetric system, a weak fast instability is driven by a shallow angular crossing.
+The DLN is positive across all directions, except for a narrow interval, $\Delta v=\Delta \cos\theta$, where a small negative DLN exists (``flipped neutrinos''), whose typical size is measured by $\Delta D_v$.
 We also denote the typical strength of the self-interaction by $\mu\epsilon\sim \sqrt{2}\GF D_v$, where $\epsilon$ serves as a reminder that not the total number of neutrinos, but only the fraction contributing to the DLN, participates in the interaction.

 The instability mechanism, elucidated in Refs.~\cite{Fiorillo:2024bzm, Fiorillo:2024uki}, consists in flavomon emission from neutrinos satisfying the massless Cherenkov condition $k\cdot v=0$.
 A typical growth rate is then proportional to the relative amount of flipped neutrinos $\gamma\sim \sqrt{2}\GF\Delta D_v$.
 Since the unstable wavenumbers satisfy the resonance condition, a range $\Delta v$ of flipped neutrinos produces an instability over a range $\Delta K\sim \mu \epsilon \Delta v$, as also seen from Eqs.~(5.27) and~(5.32) of Ref.~\cite{Fiorillo:2024uki}.
 These expressions only pertain to instabilities so weak that the width $\gamma$ of the flavomon frequency does not broaden the resonance across the entire unstable range, implying $\gamma/\mu\epsilon\ll \Delta v$, i.e., $\Delta D_v\ll \mu \epsilon \Delta v$.
 (For axisymmetric distributions, there are actually three separate unstable $K$ ranges, corresponding to two longitudinal modes and a transverse one, that were identified in Refs.~\cite{Yi:2019hrp, Fiorillo:2024uki, Fiorillo:2024dik}.
 Each range separately has a comparable width, so the argument remains mostly unchanged.)